vimeo/psalm/docs/running_psalm/configuration.md

 ## Project settings

-#### &lt;projectFiles>`
+#### &lt;projectFiles&gt;
 Contains a list of all the directories that Psalm should inspect.
-You can also specify a set of files and folders to ignore with the &lt;ignoreFiles>` directive, e.g.
+You can also specify a set of files and folders to ignore with the `<ignoreFiles>` directive, e.g.
 ```xml
 <projectFiles>
   <directory name="src" />